1 Hour / 1 CE

 • Intended Audience

-This training is intended for professionals who want to develop or enhance their skills in assessing and managing violence and related risks using the Short-Term Assessment of Risk and Treatability (START).
-It is suitable for individuals specializing in forensic psychology, correctional mental health, psychiatry, social work, and community-based behavioral health, as well as those working in allied behavioral health roles.
+This training is intended for clinicians, correctional staff, and behavioral health professionals who want to develop skills in using the Short-Term Assessment of Risk and Treatability (START) for managing violence and related risks.
+It is suitable for those specializing in forensic psychology, correctional mental health, psychiatry, social work, and community-based behavioral health, as well as allied professionals involved in risk assessment and management.

 • Behavioral health professionals